How to Detect and Restore Inactive Customers in WooCommerce

 Finally, let’s once again acknowledge the importance of measuring your campaign performance from time to time.
 If you think you put efforts to create a marketing campaign and it immediately starts paying off, you are wrong, my friend.
 That level of perfection is never achieved without iteration and refinement.
 Use Growmatik to track down the results all the time.
 See if something does not work out, fix it – and if it works, make it better.
 In Growmatik, go to the Automate page.
 Then click on the rule to open the Edit rule window.
 Once the rule editor is open, click on the Report button on the right side to see performance metrics.

-What do you think is the most effective way to bring inactive customers back into the circle?
+What do you think is the most effective way to restore inactive customers in WooCommerce back into the circle?
 Any particular strategy you know to share with folks here?
 Write in the comments below to let us know, and good luck on your great journey to success!